uburraa/windows/readme.md

 this is a change in the
-file
-this is the second change that i have made
+this change is from ec2-user linux user